Shi Yan Ming: Media appearances

 Shi Yan Ming had a small role in the 1999 movie Ghost Dog: The Way of the Samurai, which was directed by one of his students, Jim Jarmusch.
 He has been profiled on PBS, and on the History series Stan Lee's Superhumans.
 In 2005, National Geographic filmed a documentary on him titled "Kung Fu Monk".
 He has also worked as a model, and the tourist bureau of his native village, Henan Province, put him on a billboard advertising their most famous native son.
 He is also depicted performing various styles of kung fu in four giant posters that show him that hang over the entrance to the modern Anhui Guoyang Chudian Branch of the Shaolin Wushu Center, near the Shaolin Temple.

 Says Jarmusch, "I love his contradictions.
 He's so playful and yet he has the potential for incredible physical ferocity."
 The RZA, producer of and Shi's co-star in the urban kung fu film Z Chronicles, says of Shi, "When I looked at the dailies, he just exploded on the camera.
 I'd say, 'Damn Shifu, you're a real live movie star.'"

 Shi was among the monks profiled in the 1995 book The Real Shaolin Gongfu of China.
 In 2006 Rodale Books published Shi's own book, The Shaolin Workout: 28 Days to Transforming Your Body and Soul the Warrior's Way.

 Throughout his career, Shi has been featured in advertisements for Hewlett-Packard, Burberry, Adidas, Chase Bank, Sprite, & multiple magazine covers including twice on Black Belt Magazine.

-He has also been featured in numerous publications & interviews across the world including The New York Times, The Atlantic, The New Yorker, VICE Sports, VICE China, Grazia Homme (France), Vogue, Great Big Story, NPR & more.
+He has also been featured in numerous publications & interviews across the world including The New York Times, The Atlantic, The New Yorker, VICE Sports, VICE China, Grazia Homme (France), Vogue, Great Big Story, NPR, WRUR on Journeys Through The Arts with Josef Verba & more.

-On May 21, 2020, Shi appeared on ABC’s To Tell The Truth.
+On May 21, 2020, Shi appeared on ABC's To Tell The Truth.

 On August 13, 2020, Shi appeared on Discovery Channel's reality series with Caroline Wozniacki & David Lee as 1 of 3 super humans to train the family to summit Mt.
 Kilmanjaro.

 Personal life

-Shi lives in NYC.
+Shi lives in New York City.
 Shi never took the Shaolin celibacy vows, as he entered the Shaolin Temple at the age of five.
 Explaining his eschewing of celibacy, Shi remarks, "I'm too handsome for that."